newmanne/swanboxlibgdx/README.md

 first time setup
 ============
 To begin: Install the [gradle plugin for eclipse](https://github.com/spring-projects/eclipse-integration-gradle/).
 Then install maven.
-Then install swanlib into your local repository (you will have to do this every time you make a change to swanlib) by running `./gradlew install` in the swanlib dir.
-You will need to install the socketio jar into your local .m2 repostory also (cd into swanlib/libs and run `;mvn install:install-file -Dfile=socketio.jar -DgroupId=org.gottox -DartifactId=socketio -Dversion=1.0 -Dpackaging=jar`.
+You will need to install the socketio jar into your local .m2 repostory also (cd into swanlib/libs and run `mvn install:install-file -Dfile=socketio.jar -DgroupId=org.gottox -DartifactId=socketio -Dversion=1.0 -Dpackaging=jar`.
 Then in eclipse, import existing GRADLE PROJECTS.
 Import the android/core/desktop versions.
+Then install swanlib into your local repository (you will have to do this every time you make a change to swanlib) by running `./gradlew install` in the swanlib dir.

 running